-Now that we’ve explored the many features of the micro:bit and bit:booster that can be used in our Monster, let’s focus on one feature and task: giving it a face using the lights.
+Now that we’ve briefly explored the many features of the micro:bit and Makey:bit/bit:explorer, let’s focus on one feature and task: giving it a face using the lights.

 Step 1: Decide how you want to use the different lights.